learn-co-curriculum/conditional-readme/README.md

 In this reading, we're going to discuss the first group of these "conditional"
 statements: `if`, `else`, and `elsif`.

+Use IRB, copying the provided code snippets, to follow along in this lesson.

 ### `if` Statements

 One of the most common ways to enact control flow is the `if` statement.